MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 2. Depending on the location you selected, enter the following information.
 Be sure to use back slashes when you are entering the location for Excel reports even if you are using a UNC path.
-You should also be sure that the location doesn’t end in a slash.
+You should also be sure that the location doesn't end in a slash.

 Network Share location: